LibEMG/libemg/docs/source/documentation/introduction/intro_doc.md

-Welcome to the UNB EMG toolbox user guide.
-This toolkit aims to facilitate the development of EMG-based control systems for offline and online use.
-In this guide, we will introduce our toolbox,  provide a walk through of many core EMG concepts, and by the end, you will hopefully be ready and excited to explore EMG-based interactions.
+Welcome to the UNB EMG library user guide.
+This library aims to facilitate the development of EMG-based control systems for offline and online use.
+In this guide, we will introduce our library,  provide a walk through of many core EMG concepts, and by the end, you will hopefully be ready and excited to explore EMG-based interactions.

 # Core Modules